-Serbia mining: Copper-lithium-gold exploration developers prepare for mine opening phases28.
-November 2016. / Mining
+Serbia mining: Copper-lithium-gold exploration developers prepare for mine opening phases, Mining

 Fifteen investors are looking for mineral raw materials in Serbia on hundred locations.
 Opening of four new mines is planned by 2022.
 Only mining giant “Rio Tinto” has been exploring for a decade a unique site of the new mineral – jadarite in Drina region.
 As of today, there is an info center in Loznica where citizens can be informed about the project.